Ga11u/tekna-workshop/mongodb/README.md

 ```
 Exit the shell with `exit`.

-Any new database and collection needs to be created as shared if you want to distributed it.
+Any new database and collection need to be created as sharded if you want to distribute it.

 ## Step 7: Playground
 ### Load a dataset into MongoDB
 You are going to load a dataset of restaurants to play with.
-The dataset is in the git repo if you have not clone it.
+The dataset is in the git repo if you have not cloned it.

-To load data, MongoDB uses the mongoimport tool which already installed in the docker image.
-To be able to connect our directory with the `restaurants.json` we need to mount our directory into into the docker container.
+To load data, MongoDB uses the mongoimport tool which is already installed in the docker image.
+To be able to connect our directory with the `restaurants.json` we need to mount our directory into the docker container.
 On the docker container, our directory will be inside the ``/tutorial`.
 You can find the docker-compose in [docker-compose-playground.yml](docker-compose-gui.yml) or do `cp docker-compose-playground.yml docker-compose.yml`.

 ```yml
 version: '3'